kabtech/kab/rs/csfmaturitymodel.md

 ---
 ### CSF Maturity Model

+There are five assessment domains/areas as immediately follows.
+Further below I provide the corresponding high-level assessment matrix.

+___

 **Policy (25%)**
 - Do formal, up-to-date policies or standards exist that contain “shall” or “will” statements for each element of the requirement statement?
 - Do the policies and standards that exist for each element of the requirement statement cover all major facilities and operations for the organizations and/or systems/assets in scope for the assessment?